Find Yourself in February

 Phoebe and I made a demo video for the painting part of this exercise 🎬 we’d love it if you could subscribe to our channel while you’re there.

-• Use a drawing or photo of yourself as a reference.
+• Choose a drawing or photo of yourself as a reference.

 • Use a long piece of wool or string and a glue stick to create a line drawing.
 This can be a bit fiddly getting the string to stick as you draw but is well worth it.